james-owen-ryan/messy-71/README.md

 # MESSY-71
-A reimplementation of Sheldon Klein's MESSY-71, a framework for simulationist story generation.
+A Python 3 reimplementation of Sheldon Klein's MESSY-71, a framework for simulationist story generation.
+Documentation coming soon.